My suggestions on how to use metallic colour pencils

 - They FEEL different and require different applications to standard colour pencil to get the best from them.

-YES: Decorative borders, backgrounds, suggestions of weather, embelishments, highlights, or other 'hints' of metallic look great.
-Shimmering water, drops of dew on petals, strands of hair, edges of fish scales, glints on jewellery, sunsets, illustrative florals, lettering...
+YES: Decorative borders, backgrounds, suggestions of weather, embellishments, highlights, or other 'hints' of metallic look great.
+Shimmering water, drops of dew on petals, strands of hair, edges of fish scales, glints on jewellery, sunsets, illustrative floral's, lettering...

 NO: Colouring in a whole metallic objects in a still life, like a spoon.
-It will just look flat, out of place in your arrangement with strange lighting, and unrealistic.
-Instead draw a spoon in normal colour pencils and then adding touches of metallic on the edge to give a hint of metallic, but let the drawing itself suggest metallic.
+It will just look flat and unrealistic.
+Instead draw a spoon in normal colour pencils and then try adding touches of metallic on the edge to give a hint of metallic, but let the drawing itself suggest metallic.

 I've shaded with them in 3 different ways so you can see the different effects and how badly they photograph.
-Now you dont need proof!
+(See what I mean?!)

 Burnishing several layers firmly until the metallic becomes opaque and shiny creates a great effect however unless its finished properly they can look streaky.
 Also, in person, they can still appear quite thin and grey so make sure youve covered the area your highlighting densely.